EmbeddedSam/Keypad-Reader-for-PIC18F/README.md

 IF USING 18F4520 or 18F8722
 ----------------------------
-  To get started make the relevant changes to "System.h" All you need to do is define your processor, frequency, baudrate etc in here and you are ready to go.
+  To get started make the relevant changes to "System.h"

-  From here you can start coding away in "main.c" and start adding your own functions to "user.c".. all you need to do is equate a holdingReg or a coil to something.

-  For example

-    void main(void)
-    {
-      OpnUSART();
-      ConfigInterrupts();

-      while(1){
-        if(modbusMessage){
-          decodeIt();}

-          //Start code here...

-          TRISD,TRISC = 0;
-          LATD = holdingReg[0];
-          LATCbits.LATC1 = coils[0];
-        }
-    }

-  This code would output whatever is in holdingReg[0] to LATD and whatever is in coils[0] to LATC1.. it is that easy..

-  Obviously you can take it further than this and start making cool functions but that is up to you.. all of the communication code is taken care for you.

 IF USING ANOTHER PROCESSOR
 ----------------------------